webp-sh/webp_server_node/README.md

 # WebP Server

-**THIS PROJECT IS UNDER EARLY DEVELOPMENT, DON'T USE IT ON PRODUCTION ENVIORMENT.**
+**THIS PROJECT IS UNDER EARLY DEVELOPMENT, DON'T USE IT ON PRODUCTION ENVIRONMENT.**

 This is a NodeJS Server based on Express and cwebp, which allows you to serve WebP images on the fly.